JeyRunner/tuda-typst-templates/templates/tudapub/tudapub.typ

   // path to the tuda logo containing the file name, has to be a svg.
   logo_tuda_path: "logos/tuda_logo.svg",

-  // path to a optinal sub-logo of a institue containing the file name, has to be a svg or picture.
+  // path to an optional sub-logo of an institute containing the file name, has to be a svg or picture.
   // E.g. "logos/iasLogo.jpeg"
   logo_institue_path: none,

-  // how to set the size of the optinal sub-logo
+  // How to set the size of the optional sub-logo
   // either "width": use tud_logo_width*(2/3)
   // or     "height": use tud_logo_height*(2/3)
   logo_institue_sizeing_type: "width",

-  // move the optinal sub-logo horizontally
+  // Move the optinal sub-logo horizontally
   logo_institue_offset_right: 0mm,

-  // an additional white box with content for e.g. the institute, ... below the tud logo.
+  // An additional white box with content e.g. the institute, ... below the tud logo.
+  // Disable it by setting its value to none.
   // E.g. logo_sub_content_text: [ Institute A \ filed of study: \ B]
   logo_sub_content_text: [
     field of study: \